Catalpa speciosa: Cultivation and uses

 It is widely planted as an ornamental tree.
 It is adapted to moist, high pH soil and full sun, but has been able to grow almost anywhere in North America.
-In the UK it has gained the Royal Horticultural Society’s Award of Garden Merit (confirmed 2017).
+In the UK it has gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).

 The wood is soft, like white pine, and light, weighing only 26 pounds per cubic foot when dry.
 It also does not rot easily; in earlier years it was used for fence posts and less than successfully as railroad ties.
 More modern uses that highlight the wood's beautiful grain include furniture, interior trim and cabinetry.
 Catalpa has one of the lowest shrinkage/expansion rates of any U.S. hardwood.
 Only northern white cedar and redwood have lower shrinkage/expansion rates, and not by much.
-The wood's unique properties make it excellent for carving and boat-building.
+The wood's unique properties make it excellent for carving and boatbuilding.
 Often regarded as a weed tree, its wood is under-appreciated and underused.
 The tree's tendency to grow crooked does not help its reputation as a source of usable lumber.

 Northern catalpa has been extensively cultivated in Ohio for over 200 years, and is now naturalized in urban and rural areas.
 Farmers introduced the rapidly growing northern catalpa to Ohio to produce large amounts of timber for fenceposts.

 Three liabilities exist in urban areas where it is found as both a shade and an ornamental tree.
 Northern catalpa rains down fragments of its long fruits and fringed seeds from winter through spring, creating a cleanup chore.
 In addition, it often gets far too big for its allocated space in the landscape, and crowds out or casts too much shade on other desirable plants.
 Finally, its brittle wood, coupled with tree height, makes its branches at times subject to wind or ice damage.

 The tree is often sought out by fishing enthusiasts, not for the plant itself, but for a common parasite that is used as bait.
 The catalpa moth caterpillar, Ceratomia catalpae, is widely regarded as one of the best live baits, and the tree may be planted strictly for this purpose, and has earned the tree common names of worm tree, or bait tree.